 - This year you made a profit of $27,000, and profit has been increasing at an average rate of 6% per year for the last three years.

 - Your operating expenses are $25,000 this year.
 The largest is wages at $11,000 per year.
 The next largest is advertising at $7,500 per year.
 The smallest is telephone expenses at $600 per year.

 - Your bakery has net assets of $122,000 and no debt.

 - Your bakery had a net positive cash flow of $13,000 this year.

-Because she now has information, she is able to make a decision to loan you the money.
+Because she now has information, she can decide to loan you the money.
 This is because she knows how much money you make each month and can be confident you will be able to repay the loan.

 Now, don’t worry if you don’t understand all the fancy terms up there like “cash flow” and “net assets”.
 We’ll be learning what all that means very soon.

-So, what does accounting do for us?
+So, Why is Accounting Important?
 I’m sure you already know that when you’re in business, you need to know whether you’re making money or not.
 Well, accounting helps you determine exactly that!
 And remember, it’s important for the people you do business with (like the loan officer) to know that too.

 Even if you’re not in business, chances are you work for somebody that is.
 Whether you fix the computers, write advertisements or makes sales over the phone, your role is designed to help your employer achieve one key objective – making a profit.
 Your ability to understand financial information makes you that much more valuable, not only to your employer but to your clients and customers too.
-By understanding accounting, you have the ability to understand how a business makes money, making you a more complete professional and connecting you with your employer, your clients and their goals.
+By understanding accounting, you can understand how a business makes money, making you a complete professional and connecting you with your employer, your clients, and their goals.